 DesignationHunting and fur-trapping colony.

-DescriptionA smaller settlement focused on a constantly revolving door of regular visitors, Faarin is known for it's furs, meats, and the excellent hunting in the surrounding areas, and it's ability to provide for hunting parties that come from all over the tundra to bring the much-revered meats back to their homes.
+DescriptionA smaller settlement focused on a constantly revolving door of regular Nordenfiir visitors, Faarin is known for its furs, meats, excellent hunting in the surrounding areas, bountiful fishing in the seas to the northeast, and its ability to provide for hunting parties that come from all over the tundra to bring the much-revered meats back to their homes.

 Primarily wooden structures, with the most notable being the Great Hall that lays at the center of the settlement, housing the Jorn and his council.
 Small hunting lodges, built to house hunting parties over the course of weeks, operate similarly to inns found throughout any given land.
 These hunting lodges are often used year-round, depending on the prey desired.